MarcoIeni/release-plz/website/docs/config.md

 Examples:

 - With `release_commits = "^feat:"`, release-plz will update the package only if there's a new feature.
+- With `release_commits = "^(feat:|docs:)"`, release-plz will update the package only if there's a new feature or a documentation change.

 By default, release-plz updates the package on every commit.